 The problem with this process is that the line won’t be fixed in the position if you move your Pivot Chart individually.

-Read More: Difference Between Pivot Table and Pivot Chart in Excel
+Read More: How to Filter a Pivot Chart in Excel

 Here, I’m giving you the dataset of this article so that you can practice these methods on your own.

 In the end, we can conclude that you will learn some pretty basic ideas of how to add a target line to a Pivot Chart in Excel.
 If you have any better methods or questions or feedback regarding this article, please share them in the comment box.
 This will help me enrich my upcoming articles.

 - How to Insert a Stacked Column Pivot Chart in Excel

 - Create a Clustered Column Pivot Chart in Excel